jannickj/blog/1-frp/1-frp.md

 **Event sequence** is a potentially infinite sequence of **Time** + **Event**.
 Going from the most recent **Event** to the oldest **Event**.

 * An FRP **Event** sequence is always descendingly sorted by **time** otherwise it is **invalid**.
-Thus any function generating an event sequence must at all time maintain this **invariant**.
+Thus any function generating an event sequence must maintain this **invariant**.
 More on this later.

 ## The basics